pandalearnstocode/testingfastapi/TODOs/notes.md

 11. Generate & publish wily report
 12. Test coverage report generate and publish
 13. Python library docs generate and publish
+14. Can we come up with the single number to measure the goodness of fit at high level

 # Data